sciZer0/7/v/README.md

 *Importantly, if there is one or more vacant positions of Contributor (at the start, there may be up to 270 vacant positions), all Automated Donations collected for the vacant positions are burned.*

-*Of course, some additional number of positions of Contributor (say, 10 positions) might be taken by specific persons and working groups (Public Addresses with multi-signatures) in order for the blockchain to fund and fulfill specific tasks assosiated with some public/common goods,*
+*Of course, some number of positions of Contributor might be taken by specific persons and working groups (Public Addresses with multi-signatures) in order for the blockchain to fund and fulfill specific tasks assosiated with some public/common goods,*

 * funding coordinating protocol maintenance and upgrades, incl. funding additional external developers and auditors to test and find exploit
 * funding documentation and research.